paolostivanin/esp32-recirc-pump-controller/esphome/README.md

 - **Timers now persist across reboots** (`restore_value: yes`).
 - **MQTT availability:** publishes `online` / `offline` to `hw_pump/status` and status events on `hw_pump/events`.
 - **Home Assistant discovery:** all entities automatically created via MQTT discovery.

+Timers and pump logic are fully autonomous — work even if HA or Wi-Fi is unavailable.

+## ⚙️ Startup Behavior
+At power-on:
+1. LEDs initialize to sleep mode.
+2. Pump state defaults to OFF.
+3. Any running timers are resumed automatically:
+  * Boost: LED4 pulses fast and countdown resumes.
+  * Legionella: LED5 solid ON and countdown resumes.
+4. Pump logic (update_pump_state) is re-evaluated immediately.

+If no timer was running → system starts idle (LED2/3 sleep pulse).

 ---